I Don’t Have Any Close Friends, But Is That A Problem?

 What are the effects of not having friends? - Feeling lonely is bad for your health

-The editor’s opinion - You really only have two close friends
+The editor’s opinion - You really only need two close friends

-Today, more and more people recognize that they don't have "real" friends beyond their social network contacts.
-The accumulation of false ties is at the expense of closer friendships.
-Dr. Will Reader, PhD in Psychology, points out that ‘when friendships are born outside the virtual world, the virtual world can help maintain relationships, but real connections are scarce and valuable.
-That's why it's important to take a step toward reaching out to others and return to simple, sincere relationships.’
+Today, many people admit they don’t have “real” friends beyond their social media connections.
+Dr. Will Reader, PhD in Psychology, explains that while virtual platforms can help maintain relationships, real connections are rare and valuable.
+It’s important to take steps toward building genuine, sincere friendships.

 🤗 Understand yourself, accept yourself, be happy...
 Let’s do it here and now!